Youth Exodus from Church: What Are We Doing Wrong?

 Second, when Jesus made disciples of young men (and John was called "a youth and almost a boy" by one early church father), He challenged them to "Follow Me."
 Teenage discipleship in Jesus' day meant spending time with an adult.
 Initially, that was with a parent who worked your tail-end off on the farm while talking about Deuteronomy (see Deuteronomy 6:4-9).
 If you were blessed enough later in life to receive teaching from a rabbi, it meant attaching yourself to the teacher and learning adult lessons with adult methodology.
 There were no cool websites, lock-ins, hip-hop bands or youth organizations pulling out the stops to come up with neat, new (actually, frequently gross) games to capture attention before a quick three-point Bible study and then pizza.

 Third, I wonder if we don't significantly cheat our kids when we suggest that vital discipleship can exist without a life of evangelism and compassionate service.
 Again, discipleship Jesus-style meant gathering a small group and putting them to communicate the gospel and work among the needy of the community.
 Together they challenged the lost, touched the sick, healed the lepers, reached out to the hungry and ministered to the poor.
-In one of his last lessons on earth, Jesus warned His disciples that anyone who wasn't involved in this kind of activity risked "the eternal fire prepared for the devil and his angels" (Matt.
-25:31-46).
+In one of his last lessons on earth, Jesus warned His disciples that anyone who wasn't involved in this kind of activity risked "the eternal fire prepared for the devil and his angels" (Matthew 25:31-46).
 How is it our youth, and by extension our churches, miss that message?
 And then, are shocked that our lack of mission fails to capture the imagination of a burgeoning adult making his own time and commitment choices?

 Could it be that youth see right through it all?
 Could it be they know our faith is a farce?
 Could it be that staying home on Sunday mornings is just as relevant to the Kingdom as attending a church that makes a joke of ministry, specifically youth ministry?